antaripchatterjee/Proxy-Session/README.md

                 method

         @return -> It will always return the tuple of two element, response and proxy_url On success, it will return the reponse object, returned by the method call and the proxy url.
+If the random proxy selection is made, it will return the proxy url as a string, otherwise it will be same as keyword argument "proxies".
                 On Failure after maximum attempts, it will return a Response object, having status_code -1 with empty content.
 The proxy url will be null in this case.
         '''
         ...
         ...